trycrmr/Find.state.gov/README.md

 ##### Map

-Redux will handle all of the map state/data in a tree structure. **Actions** are the only thing that can intialize a call to change the map state. **Reducers** produce the new state using the actions, without mutating the previous state.
+Redux will handle all of the map state/data in a tree structure. **Actions** are the only thing that can intialize a call to change the map state.
+Actions are simply a dictionary of terms that describe what event can change the state. **Reducers** produce the new state using the actions, without mutating the previous state.
 This is [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming).
 Every possible action that can be acted on must be accounted for: ['ACTION_NAME, ACTION2_NAME'].
 After a new state is established React will notice, and then change the UI that corresponds on the changed state.
 In the case of the Map, a component designed with Leaflet will be the underlying UI that is changed.

 TODO: Link to code examples in the project, define actual actions